Revenir au site

 This activism deflated under Napoleon, whose Civil Code (1804) declared women to be incapable beings, before the Bourbon restoration re-established traditionalist policies after his fall in 1814, such as the prohibition of divorce.

-Protofeminist sentiment was revitalised during the uprisings of 1830 and 1848, paralleled by the founding of women’s newspapers (“La Fronde” is a famous example) and clubs.
+Protofeminist sentiment was revitalised during the uprisings of 1830 and 1848, paralleled by the founding of women’s newspapers (La Fronde is a famous example) and clubs.
+Utopian socialist schools of thought such as Saint-Simonianism and Fourierism were conducive to the development of feminism due to their progressive ideas (at the time) on women's place in society.

 In 1970, men’s authority over their family was abolished, meaning that legal decisions concerning children were no longer solely made by the father.
 A 1985 reform ended a father’s sole power to manage the children’s possessions.

 Another noteworthy event is the Manifesto of the 343 women who had the courage to claim they'd had an abortion, co-written by Gisèle Halimi and Simone de Beauvoir and published in 1971, in which women spoke about their illegal abortions, rendering them susceptible to legal consequences.
+Historian and mentor of Feminists in the City Claudine Monteil was the youngest signatory of the manifesto at the tender age of 21.
 A manifesto by 331 doctors in support of abortion was consequently released in 1973.
 The Veil Act (named after Simone Veil, the Minister of Health at the time) finally legalised contraception and abortion in 1975.

-Around this time, literary theorist Hélène Cixousin coined the term écriture feminine (“women’s writing”), a frequently mentioned theory of French feminism.
-It insisted on a deviation from masculine writing styles and a focus on female experiences, thereby releasing an ineffable expression of a female narrative.
+Around this time, literary theorist Hélène Cixous coined the term écriture feminine (“women’s writing”), a frequently mentioned theory of French feminism.
+It insisted on deconstructing the phallogocentrism of language, focusing instead on female experiences, thereby releasing an ineffable expression of a female narrative.

-Another noteworthy phenomenon is the notion of French feminism, which in English feminist theory refers to one branch of feminism that evolved during the 1970s-90s.
-It is said to focus less on political principles, but rather emphasises on theories on the body.
+Another noteworthy phenomenon is the notion of French feminism, which in English feminist theory refers to a particular branch of feminism that evolved during the 1970s-90s.
+It is said to focus less on political principles but rather emphasises theories on the body.

-Through the internet and increased globalisation of social and political movements around the world, France has been no exception in the participation in online activism, such as the #MeToo movement, which spurred much debate even among feminists.
-Recent affairs have shown the extent to which such a movement is necessary, as Gérald Darmanin, accused of rape and sexual harassment, was promoted to interior minister.
-President Macron defended Darmanin with the presumption of innocence and a “man-to-man trust”, which was considered by many as a blatant portrayal of male solidarity.
-Several other male politicians are being investigated on sexual assault, paralleling a debate on sexism and harassment with justifications of a “cultural exception” and a typically French idea of seduction.
+Through the internet and increased globalisation of social and political movements around the world, France has been no exception in its participation in online activism, such as the #MeToo movement, which spurred much debate even among feminists.
+Recent affairs have revealed the extent to which sexual violence is present in politics and the omerta around it.
+Several high-profile male politicians are being investigated for sexual assault, paralleling a debate on sexism and harassment with justifications of a “cultural exception” and a typically French idea of seduction.

 When it comes to political representation, France had a very low number of female delegates after their candidacy was permitted in 1944.
 In 1946, the National Assembly was made up of 5% women, while nearly 50 years later, in 1993, women constituted 6%.